gobackup/gobackup.github.io/source/index.html.md

 <pre style="text-align: center">brew install gobackup</pre>

-GoBackup is a fullstack backup tool design for application servers, to backup your databases, files to cloud storages (Local disk, FTP, SCP, S3, GCS, Aliyun OSS ...).
+GoBackup is a full-stack backup tool designed for application servers, to backup your databases, and files to cloud storages (Local disk, FTP, SCP, S3, GCS, Aliyun OSS ...).

 > Inspired by [backup/backup](https://github.com/backup/backup) and replace it for without Ruby dependency.

 [![asciicast](https://asciinema.org/a/543564.svg)](https://asciinema.org/a/543564)

-You can write a config file, run `gobackup perform` command by once to dump database as file, archive config files, and then package them into a single file.
+You can write a config file, run `gobackup perform` command once to dump database as file, archive config files, and then package them into a single file.

 It's allow you store the backup file to local, FTP, SCP, S3 or other cloud storages.